Aimee Bernard, PhD

 Erin Golden, PhD

-Dr. Golden is the Director of Undergraduate Research and Creative Activities at the University of Colorado Denver as well as the Director of the Denver Metro Regional Science & Engineering Fair.
+Dr. Erin Golden is the Director of Undergraduate Research and Creative Activities at the University of Colorado Denver as well as the Director of the Denver Metro Regional Science & Engineering Fair.
 In both roles, she helps emerging researchers access training, funding, and mentorship opportunities and embrace the unique perspectives they bring to the world of research science.
-Dr. Golden completed her PhD in Neuroscience from Johns Hopkins University in 2015 and her post-doctoral fellowship at CU Anschutz in 2019.
+She completed her PhD in Neuroscience from Johns Hopkins University in 2015 and her post-doctoral fellowship at CU Anschutz in 2019.

 Teri Hernandez, PhD, RN